workhorsy/SaltyNES/README.md

 ```

 TODO
+* move js, css, and wasm to static sub dir
 * in fullscreen on chrome, there is a white line on the bottom.
 * Add loading roms from gui.
 * see if smb3 and punchout work in vnes